mak3r/bxcr/README.md

 * ChefDK (for `berks`)

 ## Usage
 1. Clone this repository.
-You'll also need to get an Apprenda Cloud Platform install package.
-Place the install package into the checkout (so it's available on the VM).
 2. From the `chef` directory of the checkout, run `berks vendor`.
 3. Run `vagrant up` from the root of the code checkout.
 If this is your first time running it, it may take some time as Vagrant must pull a few gigabytes of base images.
-4. *Optional* - To bring up a Linux node for your grid, run `vagrant up apprenda-linux`.
+4. To bring up a Linux node for your grid, run `vagrant up apprenda-linux`.
 5. Add entries to your system hosts file to enable you to access the VM by name:
 ```
 172.16.0.10     apprenda.bxcr